initia-labs/vip-scoring-tutorial/README.md

 There are two ways to score users.

-#### 1. Integrate with Contract
+#### 1. Integrate with a smart contract

-This method integrates scoring logic with the contract.
+This method integrates scoring logic with the smart contract.
 This is useful when the scoring logic is simple and can be done in a single transaction.

 Check the example contract.
 See [example](./example/1.integrate-with-contract/)

 #### 2. Update with script